Last Updated: June 25, 2026

 If you send a request using an HTTP method that is not supported by the endpoint, the API will return a 405 Method Not Allowed response.
 The Allow header on the response will list the methods that the endpoint does support.

 The brewer object is the central piece of the beer data puzzle.
 Brewers can have beers and locations associated with them.
-And in order to add a beer or location to the database, there must be a brewer to associated them with.
+And in order to add a beer or location to the database, there must be a brewer to associate them with.

 Whether you’re retrieving information on a specific brewer, adding a new brewer, or updating an existing brewer, successful requests will return the brewer object in JSON format.
 That object has the following parameters.